The Different Types Of Logo Design

 - Consider a lettermark logo if your business happens to have a long name.
 Condensing the business name into initials will help simplify your design and likewise customers will have an easier time recalling your business and your logo.

-- A wordmark is a good decision if you’re a new business and need to get your name out there, just make sure that name is short enough to take advantage of the design.
+- A wordmark is a good decision if you’re a new business and need to get your name out there, just make sure that the name is short enough to take advantage of the design.
 Anything too long can look too cluttered.

 - A wordmark logo is a good idea if you have a distinct business name that will stick in customers’ minds.
 Having your name in a great, designed font will make your brand all the stickier.

-- Both lettermark and wordmark logos are easy to replicate across marketing material and branding thus making them highly adaptable options for a new, and developing, business.
+- Both lettermark and wordmark logos are easy to replicate across marketing material and branding, thus making them highly adaptable options for a new, and developing, business.

 Symbol / Icon or Brandmark Logo Design

 This type of logo represents the company in a simple but bold manner.
 In most cases, the image is abstract and stylised to give visual interest.
 Most companies that use this type of logo will have a very simple main logo, but may choose to create additional alternative versions that appear a little more flashy.
 The human mind can easily remember a simple form much easier than a complex one.
 It’s best to use a simple symbol or icon if you plan on building a large business.
-You probably recognise symbol logos like Apple, Shell and Mercedes-Benz.
+You probably recognise symbolic logos like Apple, Shell and Mercedes-Benz.

-When to use picture and symbol logos:
+When to use pictures and symbol logos:

 - A pictorial mark alone can be tricky.
 It’s effective if you already have an established brand but that’s not a hard and strict rule.
 You can use brandmarks to your advantage to convey what your business does graphically if your name is too long, and they can also be used effectively to convey a desired idea or emotion.